Nguyen to face Raffensperger for Georgia secretary of state

 In southwest Georgia’s 2nd Congressional District, Republicans have high hopes of knocking off 30-year Democratic incumbent Rep. Sanford Bishop.
 The GOP is choosing between former Army officer Jeremy Hunt and real estate developer Chris West in that race.

 Democrats in the 10th District, which runs from suburban Atlanta through 18 counties, were having their own runoff Tuesday.
-Collins will face either Tabitha Johnson-Green or Jessica Fore.
-The district is drawn to elect a Republican.
+Collins will face either Tabitha Johnson-Green or Jessica Fore in the district drawn to elect a Republican.

 Democrats were also settling a runoff in the coastal 1st District, where Wade Herring is trying to keep Joyce Marie Griggs from again being the party’s nominee against incumbent Republican Buddy Carter.